-Auwahi Wind, located on the wind-rich Ulupalakua Ranch on the southeast coast of Maui, Hawaii is a joint venture of Sempra U.S. Gas & Power and BP Wind Energy.
+Jointly owned by Sempra U.S. Gas & Power and BP Wind Energy, Auwahi Wind is located on the wind-rich Ulupalakua Ranch on the southeast coast of Maui, Hawaii.
 The wind farm was completed in late 2012, bringing Hawaii closer to its goal of securing 40 percent of its energy from renewable sources by 2030.
-The project’s eight turbines generate enough electricity to power approximately 10,000 typical Maui homes.
+The project's eight turbines generate enough electricity to power approximately 10,000 typical Maui homes.

 The wind power from Auwahi Wind is sold to Maui Electric Company under a 20-year contract.

 The Auwahi Wind project has enabled Ulupalakua Ranch to continue ranching operations.
 A farm lease agreement between Sempra U.S. Gas & Power and Ulupalakua Ranch provides the ranch's owners with the opportunity to thrive as cattle farmers and to maintain the rural character of thousands of acres of open space.

 Sempra U.S. Gas & Power helped to implement infrastructure improvements for native Hawaiians living in kahikinui, a remote community neighboring the Auwahi Wind project.
 For decades, these residents have lived “off the grid,” relying on the government and private sectors for assistance with modern infrastructure.
 Sempra U.S. Gas & Power funded and managed a major road improvement project that enables residents to traverse more easily through mountainous terrain.

 Maui Economic Development Board received funding through a grant from Sempra U.S. Gas & Power for the development of a new education app aimed at teaching science and math students about wind farms.
 These funds also supported the translation of island energy curriculum into the Hawaiian language for use in immersion science classrooms.